Emulator000/emulator000.github.io/_posts/2023-09-05-ai-chat-an-upcoming-new-project.md

 Curious about the tech that powers AI Chat?
 Here's a an high-level summarization:

-- Frontend: The frontend is built using React, Next.js, and Material-UI, providing a modern and intuitive user interface.
+- **Frontend**: The frontend is built using React, Next.js, and Material-UI, providing a modern and intuitive user interface.
-- Backend: The backend is made in Rust, using Tonic, Serde, Diesel, and Tokio and many other libraries.
+- **Backend**: The backend is made in Rust, using Tonic, Serde, Diesel, and Tokio and many other libraries.
-- Database: PostgreSQL handles the heavy lifting, managing bot configurations and user information.
+- **Database**: PostgreSQL handles the heavy lifting, managing bot configurations and user information.
-- Internal services communication: Redpanda enables smooth event handling and communication between services.
+- **Internal services communication**: Redpanda enables smooth event handling and communication between services.

 ## Stay tuned

 AI Chat is on the horizon, and I can't wait to share more details with you.

-Keep an eye on the official LinkedIn and GitHub profile for updates.
+Keep an eye on the official [LinkedIn](https://www.linkedin.com/company/99948946/admin/feed/posts/) and [GitHub](https://github.com/aichat-bot) profile for updates.
 Feel free to reach me out and share your thoughts!